oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 ![Wrapping of task rules and data to send to the model in tabular form](./images/json-prompts.png "")

 For this workshop, the business logic is captured in a GENAI\_PROJECT table that provides a simple organizational structure.
 Each record in that table includes:
-1. the task - a description of the purpose of the project
+1. The task - a description of the purpose of the project
-2. the task rules - a natural language description of the LLM tasks (e.g. summarize a support chat)
+2. The task rules - a natural language description of the LLM tasks (e.g. summarize a support chat)
-3. the query - the database query whose results the tasks will operate on
+3. The query - the database query whose results the tasks will operate on

 A JSON document is used to organize the GenAI prompt (task rules and query results) and that document is passed to the LLM for processing.